 Just rub gently back and forth over the inflamed tendon at the point of greatest tenderness.
-Your strokes should be perpendicular to the fibres of the tendon — like strumming a guitar string.
-Use gentle to moderate pressure with the pads of your fingers or a thumb.
+Your strokes should be perpendicular to the fibers of the tendon-like strumming a guitar string.
+Use gently to moderate pressure with the pads of your fingers or a thumb.

 Beyond that, regular massage therapy can significantly reduce or even eliminate pain, as well as increasing the strength and range of motion in the affected joint.
 Sports massage, which combines more gentle Swedish techniques with deep-tissue work, can also be effective for tendonitis inflammation and pain.

-Cross-fibre friction is friction that goes against the direction of the muscle fibres, it is used often in Sports Massage.
-The benefits of friction are to address a joint, to reduce swelling, to bring blood to the areas of dry, stringy muscles and to rub soreness away.
+Cross-fiber friction is friction that goes against the direction of the muscle fibers, it is used often in Sports Massage.
+The benefits of friction are to address a joint, to reduce swelling, to bring blood to the areas of dry, stringy muscles, and to rub soreness away.

 Common Massage Therapy Techniques